matuteana/uned-sdn-dev-vm/scripts/vm_files/Desktop/README.md

 If you want the latest version of ODL, with bug fixes, then you can choose to build that yourself.
 You should note, though, that the latest code in the Git repository may not always work either, so there is a balance to be struck here.

-# Clone and Build ODL and Tutorials with the Desktop Icons

-This video shows how to use the desktop icons to build ODL: https://www.youtube.com/watch?v=G0UWIXU1j_M

-On the Desktop are a number of shortcuts to help automate building, starting, stopping, and checking the status of the built version of ODL.
-Note that these icons are designed to be used with a version of ODL you build yourself in this VM.

-The "Start ODL" shortcut will copy the odl.cfg file from the Desktop to the org.apache.karaf.features.cfg file in the etc directory for the built assembly, and then start ODL.
-The Stop and Status scripts will stop the running instance of ODL and check the status of the running instance.

-This VM is shipped WITHOUT a populated ~/.m2/repository or git projects.
-The Clone and Build ODL script automates the process of cloning ODL and running the Maven build for the [`integration`](https://git.opendaylight.org/gerrit/gitweb?p=integration.git;a=tree;hb=HEAD) component.
-This script can take hours to run.
-There are similar scripts for the ODL tutorials and the ODL Python and Postman client code.

-Note that it is possible to start ODL twice, in which case you will need to use "ps -eaf | grep karaf" to get the process number of the running karaf process, and then "kill -9 <process number>" to kill it.

-Once ODL has been started, and it can take a while, open the Chrome browser from the desktop icon, and click on the "RestConf Documentation" or "DLUX UI" bookmarks.
-The login credentials are "admin/admin", if you are prompted for them.
-When you see all of the bottom part of the RestConf Documentation page populated with a list of APIs, or a UI page with a topology screen, then ODL has started.
-If not, wait a bit and then refresh the page.

-# Python and Postman Client Utilities

-Python code and Postman scripts for ODL are available at https://github.com/CiscoDevNet/cosc-learning-labs.
-You can use that code to help you understand how to use the REST APIs for ODL.
-See this video also: http://youtu.be/6GNxAzPmClk

 # Using the Build Bundle

 This video shows you how to download and start ODL: https://www.youtube.com/watch?v=H0-cewXbPYE

 Building ODL does take some time, and exposes you to the vagaries of a changing code base (this *is* an open source project, and is under constant development, will all the (dis)advantages that this implies in terms of stability and latest features).
-If you want to do that anyway, read the sections after this one.
+If you want to do that anyway, you can use the Desktop shortcuts as explained in "Clone and Build ODL and Tutorials with the Desktop Icons" below.

 If you just want to run ODL, then you can get a pre-built distribution from the download page at the OpenDaylight site: